We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Plus, the Association of American Medical Colleges projects a great shortage of primary care physicians by 2033.

-Telehealth services like Amwell may help bridge the gap in care that can result from provider shortages.
+Telehealth services like Amwell may help bridge the gap in care that can result from clinician shortages.
 Plus, these services can offer help outside of regular clinic hours.

-Amwell is a good choice for anyone who’s in need of standard, non-emergency medical treatment for themselves or their children.
+Amwell is a good choice for anyone who needs standard, nonemergency medical treatment for themselves or their children.

 Keep in mind that you can’t use Amwell if you’re experiencing a medical emergency, such as bleeding, chest pain, head injury, or possible broken bones.

-Amwell is touted as an easy-to-access, low cost way to see a healthcare pro for non-emergency medical services.
+Amwell is touted as an easy-to-access, low cost way to see a clinician for nonemergency medical services.

-Doctors offer assistance in a variety of healthcare fields, including breastfeeding support, nutrition counseling, pediatrics, psychiatric services, and menopause care.
+Clinicians offer assistance in a variety of healthcare fields, including breastfeeding support, nutrition counseling, pediatrics, therapy, psychiatric services, and menopause care.

-The service is available 24/7 without the need to book an appointment ahead of time, and the cost of a visit may be lower than the standard $79 rate if you have medical insurance.
+The service is available 24/7 without the need to book an appointment ahead of time, and the cost of a visit may be lower than the standard rate for different types of services if you have medical insurance.